thruthesky/site-old-20180411/README.md

 # TODO
 * Language Translation by `fire.setLanguage('ko|jp|en')`.
 * 4 language support by default.
+English, Japanese, Korean, Chinese.
 * move installation page to `src/app/sites/katalkenglish/installation`
+* 2 Layout for each domain. one for `desktop`, the other for `mobile`.
 * Save company information into firestore settings documents.
   And display it in each sub domain.
 * Do registration and profile update.
 Student and Teachers are share this page.